 Sand eel Flies

 This is a size 2 34007 Mustad and will produce roughly a 2″ fly.
 Other similar hooks work just fine.
-The Gamakatsu SL 11-3H is a very good example.
-I wrapped the the shank with white Danville Flat wax nylon and tied in 1/8″ black bean-chain eyes.
-Step 2 involves bringing the thread to the rear of the bend.
+The Gamakatsu SL 11-3H is one I like very much.
+I wrapped the the shank with white Danville Flat wax nylon and tied in 1/8″ black bean-chain eye.
+Step Two involves bringing the thread to the rear of the bend.
 Then tying in a piece of copper wire. (either copper colored wire or in this case sea-foam green.)
 Then tie in a piece of Bill’s Bodi Braid.
 Four inches will do.

-Now you’re ready for the bottom wing.
+Step Three Now you’re ready for the bottom wing.
 You can use either white bucktail or in my case white Steve Farrar Blend.
 Craft Fur or Polar Fibre are other good options.
 Tie the wing down immediately behind the bead- chain eye.

 Step Four involves placing a green wing on top of the white.
 Here again bucktail works, but I’m using mackerel color Steve Farrar Blend.
 Tie this wing down immediately in front of the bead-chain eye.
 Pull the two wings tight together and over swap both with the copper wire in open loops.
 This will give the body a segmented look.

 The bottom box in the photo below is filled with sand eel flies, some tied with common gold bead-chain eye and some on larger hooks.
 Good luck on the beach!
 By the way if you have trouble with long streamers fouling check out this easy solution.